 The Rang Mahal (Color Palace) and Mayur Mahal (Peacock Palace) are the two lovely dining cars.
 Both seat 42 passengers and offer the same multi-course menu with the choice of either Indian or continental cuisine, as well as a vegetarian option.
 The Rang Mahal has an elegantly hand-painted ceiling, while the Mayur Mahal ceiling is composed of small mirrored tiles.
 All tableware is emblazoned with the elegant crowned “M.”

-Another unique features of the train include a water filtration system which makes the water safe for drinking (or brushing one’s teeth).to top
+Another unique feature of the train is the water filtration system, which makes the water safe for drinking (or brushing one’s teeth).